ErikEngerd/policytester/README.md

   network access from deployments and replicasets with replica count 1.
 * tested with kubernetes 1.23.
 It will not work with earlier versions because of a change in the rest API.
 I also did not verify it with kubernetes 1.24.
+* you need a network provider with network policy support.